Boris III of Bulgaria: Early reign

 In September 1918, Bulgaria was defeated in the Vardar Offensive and forced to sue for peace.
-Ferdinand subsequently abdicated in favour of Boris, who became Tsar on 3 October 1918.
+Ferdinand abdicated in favour of Boris, who became Tsar on 3 October 1918.

-One year after Boris's accession, Aleksandar Stamboliyski (or Stambolijski) of the Bulgarian Agrarian National Union was elected prime minister.
-Though popular with the large peasant class, Stambolijski earned the animosity of the middle class and military, which led to his toppling in a military coup on 9 June 1923, and his subsequent assassination.
+A year after Boris's accession, Aleksandar Stamboliyski (also Stambolijski) of the Bulgarian Agrarian National Union was elected prime minister.
+Though popular with the large peasant class, Stambolijski earned the animosity of the middle class and military, which led to his toppling in a military coup on 9 June 1923 and assassination.
 On 14 April 1925, an anarchist group attacked Boris's cavalcade as it passed through the Arabakonak Pass.
-Two days later, a bomb killed 150 members of the Bulgarian political and military elite in Sofia as they attended the funeral of a murdered general in the St Nedelya Church terror assault.
+Two days later, a bomb killed 213 members of the Bulgarian political and military elite in Sofia as they attended the funeral of a murdered general in the Saint Nedelya Church terror assault.
 Following a further attempt on Boris's life the same year, military reprisals killed several thousand communists and agrarians, including representatives of the intelligentsia.
-Finally, in October 1925, there was a short border war with Greece, known as the Petrich incident, which was resolved with the help of the League of Nations.
+Finally, in October 1925, there was a short border war with Greece, known as the Petrich Incident, which was resolved with the help of the League of Nations.

-In the coup on 19 May 1934, the Zveno military organisation established a dictatorship and abolished political parties in Bulgaria.
-Tsar Boris was reduced to the status of a puppet tsar as a result of the coup.
-The following year, he staged a counter-coup and assumed control of the country.
-The political process was controlled by the Tsar, but a form of parliamentary rule was re-introduced, without the restoration of the political parties.
+In the coup on 19 May 1934, the Zveno military organisation established a dictatorship, abolished political parties, and reduced Boris to a puppet figurehead.
+The following year, he staged a counter-coup and retook control of the country.
+The political process was controlled by the Tsar, but a semi-parliamentary system was re-introduced without restoration of political parties.